ITJamie/itjamie_com/_posts/2021-06-20-unifi-cloud-key-valid-ssl-cert.markdown

 It turns out the cloudkey just runs a basic debian strech install with standard apt commands!
 So heres how I made that happpen.

 Pre-requisites:
+  * unifi cloud key
   * A domain with cloudflare DNS setup & API keys setup

 First steps.
   - Make sure the Cloud Key is upto date.